AndreasG11/MAE224/Example-3-:-Servos.md

 g.attachServo('D0');

-%Check if the device is connected if g.getConnection
+%Check if the device is connected if g.getConnection()
-%Rotate a half roration clockwise
+%Rotate a half rotation clockwise
     for i = 10:10:180
         g.move(i);
         pause(1)